Let's read!

-We believe that home school communication is key and promote the importance of regular reading at home, inspiring children with our reading challenge.
+We believe that home school communication is key and promote the importance of regular reading at home, inspiring children with our Million Word Reading Challenge.
 We promote and instill a love of reading via the use of novels and provide the opportunity for each child to have their own book to read along with the class.
-This leads to fantastic development of vocabulary, comprehension and the understanding that reading is a life- long skill that should be cherished.
+This leads to fantastic development of vocabulary, comprehension and the understanding that reading is a lifelong skill that should be cherished.

-We believe that home school communication is key and promote the importance of regular reading at home, inspiring children with our reading challenge.
+We believe that home school communication is key and promote the importance of regular reading at home, inspiring children with our Million Word Reading Challenge.
 We promote and instill a love of reading via the use of novels and provide the opportunity for each child to have their own book to read along with the class.
-This leads to fantastic development of vocabulary, comprehension and the understanding that reading is a life- long skill that should be cherished.
+This leads to fantastic development of vocabulary, comprehension and the understanding that reading is a lifelong skill that should be cherished.

 Reading in EYFS